Skip to main content Skip to complementary content

 Resizing visualizations

-• Click on the side of a visualization and drag it to resize it in the row.
+• Click and drag the borders of a visualization to resize it in the grid.

 Deleting visualizations